xavierflorensa/Heltec-ESP32-LoRaWAN-rangefinder-Laser-703A/README.md

 Fifth step is to swith down laser power supply on sleep mode

-Sith Step is to provide Solar pannel to charge the battery
+Sixth Step is to provide Solar pannel to charge the battery